Monitoring Go Redis Performance and Errors

 Uptrace

-Uptrace is an open-source APM that supports distributed tracing, metrics, and logs.
-You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.
+Uptrace is a Grafana alternativeopen in new window that supports distributed tracing, metrics, and logs.
+You can use it to monitor applications and troubleshoot issues.

 Prometheus

-You can also send OpenTelemetry metrics to Prometheus using OpenTelemetry Prometheus exporter.
+You can send OpenTelemetry metrics to Prometheus using OpenTelemetry Prometheus exporteropen in new window.